People | Scottish Leather Group

 Management approach.

-At the heart of our business purpose is a concern for the safety and wellbeing of our employees, contractors and the communities that surround our manufacturing sites; something on which we will never compromise.
+At the heart of our business purpose is a concern for the safety and wellbeing of our colleagues, contractors and the communities that surround our manufacturing sites; something on which we will never compromise.

 Through their unique skillsets, knowledge and commitment, they form the foundation for what we do and the way that we do it.